tsabunkar/design-patterns/behavioral-patterns/mediator/mediator.md

 - Facilitates communication between components.
 - A compnent that facilitates communication between other components without them necessarily being aware of each other or have direct (reference) access to each other.
+- Create the mediator and have each object in the system refer to it.
+- Mediator engages in bi-directional communication with its connected components.
+- Mediator has functions the component can call.
+- Components have functions that mediator can call.
+- Component are not aware of other component present/exisitance, mediator handles the communication between them.

 ---